What Is This All About???

 Department of Defense.
 After a year or so, I got married and have remained

-married for 20 years.
-My work in the DoD has taken me to several countries
+married for well over 20 years.
+My work in the DoD has taken me to several

-where I've had the pleasure of working with our fantastic men and women in the
+countries where I've had the pleasure of working with our fantastic men and

-military, along with counterparts in other countries.
-It has been an
+women in the military, along with counterparts in other countries.
+It has been

 earn a Masters of Science in Computer Science from Johns Hopkins University in